aleph-fbk/aleph-fbk.github.io/README.md

   year:                     # Year of the publication
   doi:                      # DOI of the publication (optional)
   urlComplementary:         # URL to complementary material (optional)
-  urlNews:                  # URL to the news of accepted paper on this website (optional)
 ```

 Then, insert a new line with a dash (-) followed by the assigned "id" under the `publications` structure in the intended page, for instance: